feeless/feeless/README.md

 ## What is Nano?

 **Nano** is a decentralized money that is significantly improves on Bitcoin and other cryptocurrencies.
-Nano's features
-are:

 The main features of **Nano** are: